Fine regularity of L\'evy processes and linear (multi)fractional stable motion

 In this section, $X$ will designate a L\'evy process parametrized by the generating triplet $(a,Q,\pi)$.
-L\'evy-It\={o} decomposition states that it can represented as the sum of three independent processes $B$, $N$ and $Y$, where $B$ is a $d$-dimensional Brownian motion, $N$ is a compound Poisson process with drift and $Y$ is a L\'evy process characterized by $\pthb{0,0,\pi(\dt x) \indi_{\brc{ \norm{x}\leq 1 }}}$.
+The L\'evy-It\={o} decomposition states that it can represented as the sum of three independent processes $B$, $N$ and $Y$, where $B$ is a $d$-dimensional Brownian motion, $N$ is a compound Poisson process with drift and $Y$ is a L\'evy process characterized by $\pthb{0,0,\pi(\dt x) \indi_{\brc{ \norm{x}\leq 1 }}}$.

 Without any loss of generality, we restrict the study to the time interval $\ivff{0,1}$.
-As noticed in \cite{Jaffard(1999)}, the component $N$ does not affect the regularity of $X$ since its trajectories are piecewise linear with a finite number of jumps.
-Sample path properties of Brownian motion are well-known and therefore, we first focus in the sequel on the study of the jump process $Y$.
+Furthermore, as outlined in the introduction, we also assume that the Blumenthal--Getoor $\beta$ is strictly positive.
+As noted by \citet{Jaffard-1999}, the component $N$ does not affect the regularity of $X$ since its trajectories are piecewise linear with a finite number of jumps.
+Sample path properties of Brownian motion are well-known and therefore, we first focus in this section on the study of the jump process~$Y$.